York Museums Trust Trustees

 Trustees

 Angela Dean spent 25 years in international finance, mainly as a Managing Director with the American investment bank, Morgan Stanley, where she ran global technology research.
 Angela now has a portfolio of non-executive and trustee roles in the heritage, education and communications sectors.
-She is a former trustee of the Heritage Lottery Fund and of the Museums Libraries and Archives Council, and a member of the Postal Museum’s Audit and Finance Committee.
-She chairs International House, one of the largest independent organisations for language teaching and training, and is a member of Council for King’s College London.
-She is a non-executive board member of Ofcom.
+She is a non-executive board member of Ofcom and a member of The Postal Museum’s Audit and Finance Committee.
+Previously she was a trustee of the National Lottery Heritage Fund and a member of the Museums, Libraries and Archives Council.
+She was Chair of International House, one of the largest independent organisations for language teaching and training, and was Vice-Chair of Council for King’s College London.
 Hailing from York, Angela has a degree in Modern History and a doctorate in 17th-century English politics from Oxford University.
 She remains fascinated by the early modern and medieval periods, and is keen to help increase appreciation of the ways people lived in earlier times.
-Angela joined the trust in 2017 and chairs its Castle Capital Project board; she loves the carved faces of the 15th century church roof bosses in the Yorkshire Museum, reminders of our vibrant pre-Reformation everyday art.
+She loves the carved faces of the 15th century church roof bosses in the Yorkshire Museum, reminders of our vibrant pre-Reformation everyday art.

 Scott Furlong